 For added comfort, the light is angled down 24 degrees to offer the best lighting as you run.

-The 350 lumen flashlight lasts 5-6 hours per charge in flashlight mode – up to 12 in strobe mode.Check Price on Amazon
+The 350 lumen flashlight lasts 5-6 hours per charge in flashlight mode, and up to 12 in strobe mode.Check Price on Amazon

 16. UltrAspire Lumen 220 Waist Light Belt

 Want hands-free light but don’t like wearing a headlamp?
-The UltrAspire Waist Light offers a powerful light at sits around your waist instead of your head.
+The UltrAspire Waist Light offers a powerful light as it sits around your waist instead of your head.

 Adjust the light up or down depending on where you want the light to shine.
 The light runs on 3 AAA batteries and sits in a breathable, mesh housing.
 The strap adjusts to waist sizes up to 42″.Check Price on Amazon